zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 “Data” technically is a plural noun, although it is  now often used in the singular.
 The singular of “data” is “datum” (datum), from the  Latin.
 However, it has become quite common now for people to use “data” as a sing ular noun rather than a plural one.
 “Data is,” “data are” are both correct forms in English, at least in American English nowadays.
 “Nonexistent” (nonexiste nt) means it doesn’t exist.
 It’s not real.
 There is no, in this case, data.
 “No nexistent data” would be data that doesn’t exist – things that you basically made up.

 Vivian says, “Stop!”
 Eric says, “What now?
 I’m open ing the refrigerator to get some milk.”
 Vivian says, “Refrigerators emit harmfu l rays that can be bad for your vision.”
 A “refrigerator” is a machine in your kitc hen to keep food cool.
-“To emit” (emit) means to produce something and send it out t o the surrounding area.
+“To emit” (emit) means to produce something and send it out to the surrounding area.
 We talk about a lightbulb “emitting” light – light com es from the bulb and goes out into the area around it.
 “Rays” (rays) are lines, if you  will, of heat or light that come from a single point.
 It’s a way we use to describe how light or other electromagnetic fields are transmitted.
 “Vision” (v ision) refers to your eyesight, your ability to see.

 Vivian is saying that refrigerators, according to h er, emit or give out harmful rays that can be bad for your eyesight.
 Eric says, “Wait  a second,” meaning stop.
 “Are you having trouble sleeping again?”
 Vivian says, “A s a matter of fact, I am.
 I haven’t slept in three days.”
 Eric now realizes tha t Vivian hasn’t slept for three days, and that’s why she’s saying all of these weir d things.
 Vivian uses a very common expression, “as a matter (matter) of fact.”
 “As a matter of fact” is a phrase we use to emphasize the truth of what we are  about to say, especially if we are correcting what another person has said or s imply are adding additional information that we think is important or relevant.